mv1742/Wiki_Bias/README.md

 ## 12.1.
 Spark to Posgress

-### 12.1.2 Install ICBA
+### 12.1.1 Setup JDBC

-1. Download : /Wiki_Bias/src/ingestion$ wget https://jdbc.postgresql.org/download/postgresql-42.2.8.jar
+1. Download Postgresql jar file to Spark master node using `/Wiki_Bias/src/ingestion$ wget https://jdbc.postgresql.org/download/postgresql-42.2.8.jar`

-2. Go to pg configuration: sudo nano /etc/postgresql/10/main/pg_hba.conf
+2. Go to pg configuration using `sudo nano /etc/postgresql/10/main/pg_hba.conf` and update security to "md5":

-local   all             all                                     md5
+    - local   all             all                                     md5

-/// host    all             all             0.0.0.0/0               md5

 3. In postgresql.conf file, go to Connection Settings.
 Change the listening address to: listen_addresses = '*'